MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -ReportPhishAddresses
-The ReportPhishAddresses parameter specifies the email address of the reporting mailbox in Exchange Online to receive user reported messages in the Microsoft integrated reporting experience using Microsoft or third-party reporting tools in Outlook.
+The ReportPhishAddresses parameter specifies the email address of the reporting mailbox in Exchange Online to receive user reported messages in reporting in Outlook using Microsoft or third-party reporting tools in Outlook.

 This parameter is required to create the report submission policy if the ReportPhishToCustomizedAddress parameter value is $true.